jotorren/microservices-transactions-tcc/README.md

 [02] The Coordinator generates the Composite Transaction UUID.
 Then, for each participant it computes the partial transaction id and uses a `CompositeTransactionManager` instance (provided by the Spring container) to initialize the transaction persistence/distribution (with the Kafka-based implementation a persistent topic is created)

-[03] The Composite Service starts calling each Domain Service and processing their responses
+[03] The Composite Service starts calling each Domain Service and processes their responses

 [04] When a Domain Service receives a call, it extracts the transaction partial id from the URI